-If Fire and Emergency reasonably consider that vegetation, or some other thing, is a fire hazard, meaning that it is likely to endanger people or property by increasing the risk of outbreak or spread of fire, we can require that the vegetation or thing be removed or destroyed.
+Sometimes, Fire and Emergency reasonably considers that vegetation, or some other thing, is a fire hazard, meaning that it is likely to endanger people or property by increasing the risk of outbreak or spread of fire.
+In these situations, we can require that the vegetation or thing be removed or destroyed.

-We will work with affected people to fix the issue first, but Fire and Emergency has the authority under section 65 of the Fire and Emergency New Zealand Act 2017 to legally require action.
+We will work with affected people to fix the issue first, but we're authorised under section 65 of the Act to legally require action.
 You then have one month to fix the problem, although you can appeal against the requirement.
-Any appeal must be made within 14 days and will be handled through Fire and Emergency's dispute resolution scheme.
+You must appeal within 14 days and your appeal will be handled through Fire and Emergency's dispute resolution scheme.

-Our fire hazard removal powers apply to land, but not to anything on or inside a building.
+Our fire hazard removal powers apply to anything on the land, but not to anything on or inside a building.
 Local councils have the authority to address fire risk related to buildings, such as hoarding.

-If it's urgent (an imminent threat) we can tell you, and immediately fix the problem ourselves in order to keep people and property safe.
+If it's urgent (an imminent danger) we can tell you, and immediately fix the problem ourselves to keep people and property safe.